MarcelGarus/server/README.md

 * change contact page to more general about me page
 * put CAAS in privacy policy
 * use CSS variables
+* update certbot hooks based on whether the server also listens on port 80

 # Setting up the server